One of the oldest and most well known cemeteries in the Marlborough District is Omaka Cemetery, which lies south west of the town's centre.

 - Pioneer Mechanic William Fairweather who invented his patented flax stripper, which was used throughout the colony.

 - Kimble Bent - rebel figure of the New Zealand Wars, who fought against Pakeha aggregation in the North.

 - F. J. Litchfield - First mayor of Blenheim.

 - James Sinclair - One of Marlborough's earliest businessmen.

-- Miles Cheesman - Founded Birch and Co with J. Birch (inventor of first fully New Zealand Car)
+- Miles Cheesman - Founder of Birch and Co with J. Birch (inventor of the first fully New Zealand Car)

 - James Edward Oliver - Designer of the Seymour Square Gardens.

 - Michael Joseph Higgins - Died 1908.
-Interred in large vault in Old Cemetery.
+Interred in a large vault in Old Cemetery.

 - Richard McCallum - a Liberal Party Member of Parliament in New Zealand and Mayor.

 - J. M. Hutcheson - Mayor of Blenheim.